 - Rotational lining with complex geometry

-RMB Products provided in-house services throughout all phases of the project and delivered product in about one-third of the time required for stainless steel components.
+RMB Products provided in-house services throughout all phases of the project and delivered products in about one-third of the time required for stainless steel components.

 All aspects of the project ran smoothly and all project requirements were successfully met.

 Project turnaround.
-RMB Products delivered product 18 weeks after Shell released the order for production, compared with the anticipated 50-week lead time for super duplex stainless steel.
-Both lead times included fabrication, preparation, finishing, painting and delivery for inspection and acceptance.
+RMB Products delivered the product 18 weeks after Shell released the order for production, compared with the anticipated 50-week lead time for super duplex stainless steel.
+Both lead times included fabrication, preparation, finishing, painting, and delivery for inspection and acceptance.